andrejandre/Location-Tracking-Research/README.md

 We determined that we need to zoom in on the data where our accelerometer is actually undergoing newtonian motion in our setup.
 A lot of our datasets from Jan 29, 2019 showcase what happened in acceleration over a very long time interval.
 We need to cut out the 0.5s window of time where the action happened and apply our signal processing exactly to that section of data.
 This will require manipulating our algorithm and slicing up the raw data to generate the analytics we are after.

 We also intend to perform some more stationary tests at lower data rates, as well as continue to test the track upcoming on Feb 5, 2019.
 With the new insights from the meeting today, we hope to accelerate our preparation for kalman filter research and implementation.

+Update:

+- the algorithm has been edited to edition 4.0 which is more suitable for editing variables and data in spyder
+- some data has been sliced to isolate the interval in which the newtonian motion occurs on the track
+- the trajectories produced by this isolated interval isn't succesful in showcasing movement as expected on the track
+- the z axes have been zeroed out since we are mainly interested in x and y
+- the x velocity has a behaviour as expected in most tests, but does not seem to be great enough to generate trajectories